slatedocs/slate/source/includes/_sets.md

 ```

-## Show a specific testSet
+## Show a specific TestSet

-This endpoint shows a specific testSet in your project.
+This endpoint shows a specific TestSet in your project.

 ### HTTP Request